wp-plugins/social-all-in-one-bot/Readme.txt

 == Changelog ==

+= 1.1.0 =
+* Added a Template feature.
+* Updated tweet and post status function
+* Added Instant post create functionality.

-= 1.0.0 Beta =	Initial release version.
+= 1.0.0 Beta =
+* Initial release version.
 Tested and found works well without any issues.
 * Added a new module for logs
 * Updated tweet and post status function.
 * Updated the query to restrict repetitive updates of tweets or post status.